-- (f) "Licensee" as contemplated under C.R.S. § 12-43-223(1)(b) shall include any person who has been licensed as a licensed social worker or a licensed clinical social worker at any time under the Mental Health Practice Act pursuant to C.R.S. § 12-43-401, et seq. - (g) "Rehabilitation counseling" means professional activities that are intended to assist a person with a physical handicap, defect, or injury as defined in C.R.S.
-26-8-105(2)(a), (b), or (c) to learn or to relearn to perform routine daily functions including, but not limited to, eating, dressing, transportation, or employment.
+- (c) "Employment counseling" means professional activities that are provided on a short-term basis and that are intended to assist individuals with locating, applying for, interviewing, or otherwise successfully securing paid employment. - (d) "License in good standing" means a license that is not restricted in any manner. - (e) "Licensee" under C.R.S. § 12-43-223(1)(b) shall include any person who has been licensed at any time, as a licensed professional counselor or licensed professional counselor candidate, under the Mental Health Practice Act, pursuant to C.R.S. § 12-43-601, et seq. - (g) "Rehabilitation counseling" means professional activities that are intended to assist a person with a physical handicap, defect, or injury as defined in C.R.S. § 26-8-105(2)(a), (b), or (c) to learn or to relearn to perform routine daily functions including, but not limited to, eating, dressing, transportation, or employment.